-Running a PR in Track: 12 Tips for a Breakthrough Performance
+What Does PR Mean In Track?
+12 Tips for a Breakthrough Performance.

 This article is for high school runners who run the 800m or 1600m or 3200m and are “stuck” at a certain time/performance.
-I know this is extremely frustrating for you.
-Here are 12 tips from my 20+ years of coaching that will help you break through to a new PR.
+It's for runners who want to know "what does a PR in track mean?"
+I know it's extremely frustrating for you to be stuck with your pr's in those distances.
+So, here are 12 tips from my 20+ years of coaching that will help you break through to a new PR.

 Before we dive into the tips, I need you to embrace two ideas.